Whole Genome Transformer for Gene Interaction Effects in Microbiome Habitat Specificity: Results

-\paragraph{Classification performance.} We evaluate our model on $\nval = 1453$ held out samples from the ProGenomes v3 dataset.
+\xhdr{Classification performance.} We evaluate our model on $\nval = 1453$ held out samples from the ProGenomes v3 dataset.
 It achieves an overall accuracy of $71\%$ (\cref{tab:baseline}).
-Given the complexity of the task (see \cref{sec:intro}), this is a strong performance for our 3-way classification task. \Cref{tab:classification} shows how performance varies across habitats: while host samples are identified well, samples from soil are often misclassified as aquatic.
+Given the complexity of the task (see \cref{sec:intro}), this is a strong performance for our 3-way classification task.
+For more detailed comparisons with the baselines, we refer reader to the \cref{app:baselines}. \Cref{tab:combined}(top) shows how performance varies across habitats: while host samples are identified well, samples from the soil are often misclassified as aquatic.
 Biologically, host microbiomes are mostly symbiotic or parasitic, where they tend to lose unneeded portions of their genome due to deletional bias in bacterial genomes \citep{McCutcheon2012-hz, Boscaro2017-xb}.
 This arguably leads to substantial genomic differences from free-living microbiomes in soil or aquatic environments, which conversely can have strong adaptability due to their versatile metabolic pathway and, therefore, can survive in a variety of environments \citep{Shu2022-wi,doi:10.1126/science.adf4444}.
-There is likely also more direct mixing of microbiomes inhabiting soil and aquatic environments, rendering distinguishing soil from aquatic examples incredibly difficult.
+There is likely also a more direct mixing of microbiomes inhabiting soil and aquatic environments, rendering distinguishing soil from aquatic examples incredibly difficult.
 Finally, the sample imbalance in our training set is slightly skewed towards aquatic examples. \Cref{app:ablation} provides an ablation of how the number of layers, size of feedforward layers, and embedding dimension affect model performance.